 Product Information Management (PIM), DAM, EAM, PII, data enrichment, matching and linking.
 Not quite sure what all those abbreviations, terms and hypes mean and how they relate to Master Data Management (MDM)?
-Get your MDM definitions in one place in this A-Z of MDM.
+Get your Master Data Management definitions in one place in this A-Z of MDM.

 Also, see DAM.